Shortest Route Calculations with the ShortestPathFinder

 Example 3: Routes by Length AND Cost

 Using only cost attributes to determine a route means that distance is no longer considered.
-For instance, in example 2 there is no difference between a road of 100 meters and 100 kilometers, provided it is not a one-way street.
-To solve that requires the use of both length AND cost.
+For instance, in example 2, there is no difference between a road of 100 meters and 100 kilometers, provided it is not a one-way street.
+To solve that, you need to use both length AND cost.

 Follow these steps as an example of how to calculate the shortest route in a network, applying both costs and length.